>humanity as the dominant species

 Literally all fantasy races are just humans with a quirk.

-This is correct if your definition of humanity is a creature with the intelligence and higher functions of a human, but the problem with this definition is it has you acting like a pedantic retard
+This is correct if your definition of humanity is a creature with the intelligence and higher functions of a human, but the problem with this definition is it has you acting like a pedantic moron

 Only in modern fantasy.